How do you check age online?

 Open Banking

 This is another artificial intelligence solution which assesses the likely age of a user based on their online behaviour.
-Estimates are based on a user’s online public profile and how they interact with an online service – their interests, their friends, their school etc. but cannot determine an exact age, and has a wider margin for error and risk of evasion, making it unsuitable for applying many legal and regulatory requirements.
-That said, this is a relatively new area, but one which is also improving.
-It is limited by access to personal data, which for a new user will not exist on the service they are accessing, and where it exists elsewhere, access is likely to be restricted by data protection laws.
+Estimates are based on a user’s online public profile and how they interact with an online service – their interests, their friends, their school etc. It is limited by access to personal data, which for a new user will not exist on the service they are accessing.

 Physical Check